robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

 Many inference runtimes accept ONNX as the input format.

-The SparseML installation provides an export script that you can use to load the training model folder and create a new `model.onnx` file within.
+SparseML provides an export script that you can use to create a new `model.onnx` version of your trained model.
 The export process is modified such that the quantized and pruned models are corrected and folded properly.
 Be sure the `--weights` argument points to your trained model.

 ```
 sparseml.yolov5.export_onnx \           # [XXX] << update with new pathway